skn3/forme/README.md

 - **.view(** req, function **)** - process viewing the form and then callback
 - **.validate(** req, function **)** - process validating the form and then callback
 - **.store(** req, function **)** - process storing the form session and then callback
+- **.submit(** function **)** - allow for custom submit routines to be added to the form.
+These are called in order just before a valid form returns to your main validate function